-Parents’ Bill of Rights for Data Privacy and Security (See Links/Form on Right Side)
+Parents’ Bill of Rights for Data Privacy and Security (See Links/Form below)

 Chester UFSD is committed to protecting the privacy and security of each and every student’s data.
 Parents should be aware of the following rights they have concerning their child’s data:

 A student’s personally identifiable information cannot be sold or released for any commercial purposes.